dish04/LeetCode/README.md

 # LeetCode
-Solutions of LeetCode questions in java
+Solutions to LeetCode questions in java